TL;DR

 - Should I update the style doc?: Every 6 months, or after a major audience shift, niche pivot, or 3 months post-burnout (your voice changes after long breaks).
 Re-run the analysis on the last 90 days only.

-- Can AI write in this voice automatically?: Yes, paste the style doc with each drafting prompt.
-Quality lands around iteration 3; the first AI-voiced post is usually 60% there.
+- Can AI write in this voice automatically?: Yes.
+Store the doc as a Claude Style, a ChatGPT Custom GPT, or a Gemini Gem so it loads on every draft.
+Quality usually lands around iteration 3; the first AI-voiced post is often 60% there.

-- Should I have different docs per platform?: One core voice doc + a 50-word per-platform delta (LinkedIn: longer hooks; X: harder line breaks; newsletter: longer paragraphs).
+- Should I have different docs per platform?: One core voice doc plus a 50-word per-platform delta (LinkedIn: longer hooks; X: harder line breaks; newsletter: longer paragraphs).
 Don’t fragment into 4 voice docs.

 Related